You Again

 The inciting incident occurs at 12 minutes when Marni discovers through video chat that her brother's fiancée Joanna is actually J.J., the girl who bullied and humiliated her throughout high school..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Marni arrives home and comes face-to-face with Joanna, who pretends not to recognize her and acts as though they were never acquainted., moving from reaction to action.
+This reveals the protagonist's commitment to Marni arrives home and comes face-to-face with Joanna, who pretends not to recognize her and acts as though they were never acquainted., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Marni's attempts to reveal the truth backfire spectacularly when her schemes make her look petty and unstable, while Joanna maintains her perfect facade.
 Stakes raise as Will begins to doubt Marni., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (73% through) represents the emotional nadir.
 Here, The rehearsal dinner disaster: Marni's video evidence plan explodes, revealing her vendetta to everyone.
-Will is furious, the wedding is threatened, and Marni loses her brother's trust - her worst fear realized., demonstrates the protagonist at their lowest point.
+Will is furious, the wedding is threatened, and Marni loses her brother's trust - her worst fear realized., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Joanna privately admits to Marni that she does remember everything and apologizes, revealing her own insecurities.
 Marni realizes revenge isn't the answer - forgiveness and growth are., demonstrating the transformation achieved throughout the journey.